Introduction to Importing Data in Python

 - Open the file

-. - Check whether the file is closed by executing
+close()method. - Check again that the file is closed as you did above.

 print(file.closed)